Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 - Databricks KeyVault-backed secrets scopes can only be create via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Deployment uses normal Databricks secrets with the downside of duplicated information.
 If you wish, you many manually convert these to KeyVault-back secret scopes.
 - Azure DevOps Variable Groups linked to KeyVault can only be created via the UI, cannot be created programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Deployment add sensitive configuration as "secrets" in Variable Groups with the downside of duplicated information.
 If you wish, you may manually link a second Variable Group to KeyVault to pull out the secrets.
+KeyVault secret names should line up with required variables in the Azure DevOps pipelines.